mrkoz/wsl2-hacks/README.md

 Built for a hybrid windows/wsl environment.

-First up, clone this repo to somewhere that can be found in bash and in Windows and update the `vpn.sh` file to match your file path.
+First up, clone this repo to somewhere that can be found in bash and in Windows.

 ## WSL basic config